ibexa/documentation-developer/docs/cookbook/displaying_content_with_simple_templates.md

-# Displaying content with simple templates
+# Content item rendering

+By default (without any configuration), a Content item renders without any template.
+You can configure the platform to render it using different templates depending on the scenario.
+Templates are written in the Twig templating language.
-This page describes basic steps needed to render content on a page.
+This section describes basic steps needed to render a Content item on a page.

 ## Rendering a full page

-By default (without any configuration), a Content item will be rendered without any template.
-In your config you can tell the app to render it using different templates depending on the situation.
-Templates are written in the Twig templating language.

-Let's create a very simple template, called `article.html.twig`, that you will use to render an article:
+First, create a simple `templates/full/article.html.twig` template to render an article Content item on full page:

 ``` html+twig
 <div>